 Initially, it’s literally just guessing, so it might be wildly off – but we know what the right answers are so we can correct it.

-So when the Digital Dog does what you want it to do then you reward it with a ‘well done – that was a good guess‘, but when the Digital Dog doesn’t perform well you reprimand it and say ‘no – not like that, more like this‘.
-And over time the Digital Dog learns how to guess better and better.
+In fact, the machine learning training process is quite a lot like training an imaginary digital dog.
+When the digital dog does what you want it to do then you reward it with a ‘well done – that was a good guess‘, but when the digital dog doesn’t perform well you reprimand it and say ‘no – not like that, more like this‘.
+And over time the digital dog learns how to guess better and better.
 And by learning to predict which words surround other words, our machine learning model also learns which words are closely related to other words.

 Watching the learning

 Loss is another word for error – so the bigger the loss the worse the guessing is.
-But look how much we’ve improved by round 3 – the loss has gone down a lot, so our Digital Dog is starting to behave better.
+But look how much we’ve improved by round 3 – the loss has gone down a lot, so our digital dog is starting to behave better.
 And the word associations are looking better, for example proteas is indeed associated with cricket and related cricket terms.

-By round 8 our Digital Dog is extremely well-trained, the loss is low and the word associations are classy!
+By round 8 our digital dog is extremely well-trained: the loss is low and the word associations are classy!
 Our model is even starting to pick up subtleties like the relationships between staff and coaching and work.